Posterior linearisation smoothing with robust iterations: Background

 \subsection{Levenberg--Marquardt regularisation}

-The \gn method is not guaranteed to converge rather, like many iterative methods, it can diverge.
-A more robust extension of \gn is the Levenberg--Marquardt (\lm) method \cite{levenberg,marquardt,num_opt}.
-In the \lm method, robustness is achieved by extending $\gnObj$ with a regularisation term
+The \gn method is not guaranteed to converge.
+Instead, like many iterative methods, it can diverge or converge to a poor solution.
+An extension of the \gn method with better convergence properties is the Levenberg--Marquardt method \cite{levenberg,marquardt,num_opt}.
+In the \lm method, the standard cost function $\gnObj$ is extended with a regularisation term

 where $\lmRegParamIt{i} > 0$ is an adaptable regularisation parameter and $\regMat^{(i)}$ is a sequence of positive definite regularisation matrices.
 The matrices $\regMat^{(i)}$ can be selected to scale the problem suitably \cite{nonlinear_regression,num_opt}.
-In this paper, we assume that the matrices are given while $\lmRegParamIt{i}$ is adapted as part of the optimisation algorithm.
+In this paper, we assume that these matrices are given while $\lmRegParamIt{i}$ is adapted as part of the optimisation algorithm.
 The regularisation term encourages a new iterate to be close to the previous one, hopefully in a region where the approximation is acceptable.
 A new iterate is accepted only if it decreases the cost function.
-The level of regularisation is controlled by adapting $\lmRegParamIt{i}$ from some initial value; reducing $\lmRegParamIt{i}$ when an iterate is accepted and increasing it on rejection.
+The level of regularisation is controlled by adapting $\lmRegParamIt{i}$ by reducing $\lmRegParamIt{i}$ when an iterate is accepted and increasing it on rejection.
 We introduce $\nu > 1$ as a parameter to control the adaptation and increase or reduce $\lmRegParamIt{i}$ with a factor $\nu$ on accepting or rejecting an iterate respectively \cite{marquardt,lm_adapt}.